-Outcome of Policies Indicator Analysis Safeguarding our historic buildings and environment to retain a strong sense of place and enhancing our built environment.
-Use of listed building and conservation area policy and whether applications are being submitted that comply with policies or require amendments, through In 2020 there were 31 applications were approved relating to listed buildings and 20 applications were approved within conservation areas, excluding those that were listed buildings and also in conservation areas.
+Outcome of Policies Indicator Analysis historic buildings and conservation area policy and In 2020 there were 31 applications were approved relating to listed buildings and 20 applications were approved within conservation areas, excluding those that were listed buildings and also in conservation areas. and enhancing our built environment. with policies or require amendments, through consultation requests.
 In 2020 there was one refusal in relation to listed buildings or conservation areas.
-Gartmore application for 6 homes; the built heritage was an important factor in the assessment and consultation requests. concluded that the proposal did not meet HEP2: 'with a linear pattern, would not respect the adjacent setting, built character and estate planned layout nor the views from Gartmore Conservation Area north-east to the surrounding countryside.'
+Gartmore application for 6 homes; the built heritage was an important factor in the assessment and concluded that the proposal did not meet HEP2: 'with a linear pattern, would not respect the adjacent setting, built character and estate planned layout nor the views from Gartmore Conservation Area north-east to the surrounding countryside.'
 In 2020, 4 applications were withdrawn based on non-compliance with the Historic Environment policies.
-The withdrawal of these cases resulted in • Protecting a listed building from demolition Protecting the character of listed buildings by preventing unsuitable extensions and Preserving the setting and historic development pattern of a conservation area.
+The withdrawal of these cases resulted in • Protecting a listed building from demolition Protecting a listed building norm demolition Protecting the character of listed buildings by preventing unsuitable extensions and Preserving the setting and historic development pattern of a conservation area.
 Safeguarding our historic buildings and environment to retain a strong sense of place Number of applications for conversion and reuse of redundant buildings of vernacular quality and local HEP5 on conversion and reuse of redundant buildings.
 Over the years this has led to the creation of additional residential development and involved the sustainable reuse of the National Park's built heritage whilst managing changes to ensure the proposals were sensitive to the buildings' original character and appearance. and enhancing our built environment. historic/architectural interest.
 In 2020, 4 approvals involved the conversion of a redundant building, including: Conversion of a building within the grounds of Duchray Castle, the re-use of which would stop it from falling into further disrepair.
 The conversion of the old Primary School at Lochearnhead, the buildings had lain vacant and in a declining state.
 The proposal enabled bringing the building back into use and protecting a part of the built heritage in Lochearnhead.
-Safeguarding our historic buildings and Number of conservation area consents and listed building Listed buildings and conservation areas - In 2020 there were 0 approvals for demolitions of Listed Buildings or buildings in Conservation Areas. environment to retain a strong sense of place and enhancing our built consents for demolition avoided and number of notifications for demolition of There were three approvals for demolition associated with a listed building or in a conservation area - attached byre and outbuildings. environment. non-listed buildings outwith conservation areas avoided.
+Safeguarding our historic buildings and Number of conservation area consents and listed building Listed buildings and conservation areas - In 2020 there were 0 approvals for demolitions of Listed Buildings or buildings in Conservation Areas. environment to retain a strong sense of place and enhancing our built consents for demolition avoided and number of notifications for demolition of There were three approvals for demolition associated with a listed building or in a conservation area - attached byre and outbuildings. environment.
 One withdrawn case: